Dense lineability and spaceability in certain subsets of $\ell_{\infty}$: Preliminaries

 \section{Preliminaries}

 Our notation regarding Topology, Functional Analysis, and Set Theory is quite standard, as in most textbooks; we refer, \emph{e.g.}, to \cite{Eng, FHHMZ, Jech} for unexplained notation and terminology.
 The unique caveat is that by \emph{subspace} of a normed space we understand a linear subspace, not necessarily closed.
 This will cause no confusion, since we will almost only consider subspaces that are either closed, or dense; when closedness is assumed, it will be stressed explicitly.
-For a set $\Gamma$, $|\Gamma|$ denotes the cardinality of $\Gamma$ and $\mathcal{P}(\Gamma)$ denotes the collection of all its subsets.
+For $x=(x(n))_{n\in\omega}\in\ell_{\infty}$ we define $\suppt(x)\coloneqq\{n\in\omega\colon x(n)\neq 0\}$.
+Given a set $\Gamma$, $|\Gamma|$ denotes the cardinality of $\Gamma$ and $\mathcal{P}(\Gamma)$ denotes the collection of all its subsets.
 We regard cardinal numbers as initial ordinal numbers; in particular, we write $\omega$ for the smallest infinite cardinal.
 The cardinality of continuum is denoted by $\mathfrak{c}$.
 When $A$ and $B$ are subsets of $\Gamma$, we write $A\subseteq ^* B$ to mean that $A\setminus B$ is finite; similarly, $A=^* B$ means that the symmetric difference between $A$ and $B$ is finite. $x\cut_A$ denotes the restriction of the function $x$ to the subset $A$ of its domain.
 For a subset $A\subseteq \Gamma$ we denote by $\bm{1}_{A}$ the characteristic function of $A$.
-For $x=(x(n))_{n\in\omega}\in\ell_{\infty}$ we define $\suppt(x)\coloneqq\{n\in\omega\colon x(n)\neq 0\}$.
+A family $\mathscr{I}\subseteq \mathcal{P}(\omega)$ is \emph{independent} if for any distinct sets $X_0,\dots, X_n, Y_0,\dots, Y_m \in \mathscr{I}$